nilovelez/quevedo/readme.txt

 == Changelog ==

 = 1.1 =
-* Updated the remove post formats option so its UI is not shown in the block editor.
+* Also remove post formats from the admin pages

 = 1.0 =
 * First Release